-From Hwy 50 one mile east of Strawberry, park in the trailhead parking area on the north side at Twin Bridges which meets with Pyramid Creeks and ascends the steep, rocky canyon.
+From Hwy 50, one mile east of Strawberry, park in the trailhead parking area on the north side at Twin Bridges which meets with Pyramid Creek and ascends the steep, rocky canyon.

 Ice axe and crampons are recommended for early summer ascents especially in heavy snowfall years.
 Usually by late July, this route is snow-free or you can navigate around any small remaining snow areas.

 Ropes are not necessary, only experience in rock and boulder scrambling.
 Remember to filter all drinking water.